Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 |log4j.properties|This is the configuration file for Solr-specific logging.
 The Solr log file can be found at `<SOLR_HOME>/logs/solr.log`.|

 * `solr directory`: This directory contains the Solr binaries and runtime Java library files.
+* `contentstore` directory: This directory does not appear in the `alfresco-insight-engine-distribution-1.4.x.zip` file.
+It is automatically created after your Solr cores are created and they start indexing.
+It stores the cache of all the content.
 * `solr.in.cmd`: Use this file to specify additional Solr configuration options for Windows.
 * `solr.in.sh`: Use this file to specify additional Solr configuration options for non-Windows platforms, such as Linux and Mac OS X.
 * `README.MD`: This file provides version information for Alfresco Content Services, Search and Insight Engine, and Solr.